donnachaforde/donnachaforde.github.io/blogs+posts/software-engineering/wouldnt-start-here/wouldnt-start-here.md

 ## Wintel Weighting

-There are serveral reasons why anti-malware solutions are typically  disproportionally more sophisticated on Windows, specifically on Intel processor architecture, than any other desktop/laptop OS.
+There are several reasons why anti-malware solutions are typically  disproportionally more sophisticated on Windows, specifically on Intel processor architecture, than any other desktop/laptop OS.

-1. Historically, Windows has domainated the desktop/laptop space and there's simply a larger target base.
+1. Historically, Windows has dominated the desktop/laptop space and there's simply a larger target base.
 2. Further, this domination has existed for quite some time so there have been more Windows machines over a long period.
 Antimalware solutions for Windows are disproportionately more sophisticated than on any other OS.
 2. Expertise and Organizational Structures
 2. Protection parity across heterogeneous OS is a misconception.